Go to main content

 • Right to information: any candidate can request the salary range for a position before the interview

-• Compensation gap report: mandatory for companies with more than 100 employees as of 2026, with an alert threshold set at 5% unjustified gap between women and men
+• Compensation gap reporting: mandatory for companies with more than 100 employees from 2026, with an alert threshold set at 5% unjustified gap between women and men

-• Prohibition of absolute salary secrecy: employees have the right to know the compensation criteria and levels of colleagues performing work of equal value
+• Prohibition of absolute salary secrecy: employees have the right to know the compensation criteria and levels of colleagues doing work of equal value

-Member States failing to comply with these obligations face fines of up to 3% of the company's annual payroll.
+Member States that fail to comply with these obligations face fines that can reach 3% of the company's annual payroll.

 Since 2019, companies with 50 or more employees are required to calculate and publish their Gender Equality Index.
 In 2026, the scope of this index is expanded to include new indicators relating to variable compensation gaps and promotions.
-A score below 75/100 triggers a mandatory correction plan within three years.
+A score below 75/100 triggers a requirement for a correction plan within three years.

 Profit-sharing and participation agreements must be filed on the TéléAccords platform and communicated to all employees.
-Dematerialization of these communications, when implemented through a solution compliant with eIDAS, guarantees traceability and legal enforceability of exchanges.
+The dematerialization of these communications, when implemented via a solution compliant with the eIDAS regulation, guarantees the traceability and legal binding nature of exchanges.

 Optimizing Compensation Through Technology Tools

-Next-generation Human Resource Information Systems (HRIS) integrate modules dedicated to compensation management.
-Among key functionalities in 2026:
+Next-generation HR information systems (HRIS) incorporate modules dedicated to compensation management.
+Among the key functionalities in 2026:

-• Simulation of budget impacts of salary revisions
+• Simulation of budget impacts of salary reviews

 • Management of individual raise campaigns with multi-level approval workflows